algorithmx/book/Golovanov.Chapter-05-part2.md

 These edges are called longitudinal, as they are directed along the filleted edge and have the same orientation.

-If the filleted edge is cyclic closed, then the fillet surface is also cyclic closed with respect to parameter \( t \).
+If the filleted edge is cyclic closed, then the fillet surface is also cyclic closed with respect to parameter $t$.
 Then, on the basis of the intersection curve

 $$
 c_0(t) = \begin{cases}